enovoa/codonUsageToolkit/README.md

 # codonUsageToolkit

-Tools to manipulate codon usage datasets
+Toolkit to manipulate codon usage datasets

 ### About codonUsageToolkit

+### Quick start

-## Citing this work:
+### Citing this work:
-If you find this work useful, please cite:
+If you find this work useful, please cite: Novoa EM, Jungreis IJ, Jaillon O, Kellis M. Elucidation of Codon Usage Signatures across the Domains of Life. bioRxiv 2018. https://www.biorxiv.org/node/128426.article-info

 ### License
 See LICENSE.md for details